kleinesfilmroellchen/spcasm/doc/src/reference/README.md

 - `YA` Pairing of Y (high bits) and A (low bits) into a 16-bit register.
 - `SP` 16-bit stack pointer register; upper 8 bits are fixed to 01 meaning the possible range of values is 0100-01FF.
 - `PC` 16-bit program counter or instruction pointer register.
 - `PSW` (alias: `P`) "program status word" 8-bit flag register.
-The contained flags are NOPBHIZC (from high to low bit).
+The contained flags are NVPBHIZC (from high to low bit).
 Note that B and I are not used much in the S-SMP and some manuals indicate that they are initialized and/or frequently overwritten with garbage.
   - `N`: negative flag.
   - `V`: arithmetic overflow flag.
   - `P`: direct page flag, determines whether the direct page is the zero page or the one page.